 At St George’s CE Primary School we value the importance of Science as a core subject and the role it plays in developing a child’s knowledge and understanding of the world around them.
-We believe that Science stimulates a child’s curiosity and equips them with fundamental life skills such as problem solving, team-work, resilience and respect of the world around them whilst supporting our vision of ‘life in all its fullness’.
-Therefore we aim to provide a curriculum that develops the skills that children need to raise questions and find out answers.
-Planned repetition ensures that a range of scientific enquiry skills are fundamental in each year group.
+We believe that Science stimulates a child’s curiosity and equips them with fundamental life skills such as problem solving, team- work, resilience and respect of the world around them whilst supporting our vision of ‘life in all its fullness’.

 At St George’s CE Primary School, in conjunction with the aims of the National Curriculum, our Science teaching offers opportunities to:

-- Stimulate children’s interesting and enjoyment in Science and to build on their enthusiasm and natural sense of wonder about the world.
+- Stimulate children’s interest and enjoyment in Science and to build on their enthusiasm and natural sense of wonder about the world.

 - To encourage and enable pupils to offer their own suggestions, and to be creative in their approach to Science.